A pressure sore is an area of damaged skin and tissue caused by spending long periods of time in bed or in a wheelchair.

 - spend long periods of time in bed

-- sit in a wheelchair or chair for too long
+- sit in a wheelchair or chair for long periods

 - are immobile due to a serious illness or have just had a major surgery